My Dad took me to the Atlanta Fry’s Electronics store to get me a new computer for my birthday. I decided

 I learned about the Comcast World of More conversion.
 As this would effect my Media Center installation’s ability to record shows in

 the future I decided I need a tuner that supports a cable card.
-A quick check revealed that Centon model tuners require a PCI Express slot which my computer does not have.
+A quick check revealed that Centon model tuners require a PCI Express slot which my computer did not have.

 While watching a recording of Renovations Realties on the DIY network I saw a message from Comcast informing me that on 09/26/09 I would need a